FrinkGlobal/NTRUMLS-rs/README.md

 the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-# Fractal #

-This library is being developed under the Fractal project.
-Fractal project is developing a cryptocurrency currently that aims to fix all the usual problems such as increasing transaction verification time, trimming the blockchain, fixing Nothing at Stake, etc. It is being developed in Rust.